jacobkap/crimebythenumbers/docs/pdf-tables.md

 #> 6          441     69   378
 ```

 In one data set we now have information from three separate tables in a PDF.
-There's still some work to do - primarily convert the numeric columns to be actually numeric using `gsub()` to remove columns then using `as.numeric()`  or the `parse_numeric()` function from `readr` on each column (probably through a for loop). but we have still made important progress getting useful data from a PDF table.
+There's still some work to do - primarily convert the numeric columns to be actually numeric using `gsub()` to remove commas then using `as.numeric()`  (or the `parse_numeric()` function from `readr`) on each column (probably through a for loop). but we have still made important progress getting useful data from a PDF table.